 31. What questions should I ask myself before picking a fiduciary?

 33. Will my beneficiaries’ inheritance be taxed?

 35. Are handwritten or oral wills valid in Florida?

 36. I’ve seen those movies where a surprise family shows up at the funeral—does this really happen?

-37. My spouse and I are already separated, why are you asking for my date of divorce?
+37. Why are you asking me for information about my divorce?